mtlynch/mtlynch.io/_posts/2018-08-06-resurrecting-2.md

 In this post, I demonstrate how to retrofit automated tests onto an untested legacy library.

-This is part two of a three-part series about how I resurrected [ingredient-phrase-tagger](https://github.com/NYTimes/ingredient-phrase-tagger), a library that uses machine learning to parse raw recipe ingredients (e.g., "2 cups milk") into structured data.
+This is part two of a three-part series about how I resurrected [ingredient-phrase-tagger](https://github.com/NYTimes/ingredient-phrase-tagger), a library that uses machine learning to parse cooking ingredients (e.g., "2 cups milk") into structured data.
 Read [part one](/resurrecting-1/) for the full context, but the short version is that I discovered an abandoned library and brought it back to life so that it could power my SaaS business:

 * [Part One: Resuscitation](/resurrecting-1/) - In which I nurse the code back to health so that it runs on any modern system
 * **Part Two: Stabilization (this post)** - In which I prevent functionality from regressing while I restore the code
-* Part Three: Rehabilitation (coming soon) - In which I fix the code's most egregious bugs and begin refactoring
+* [Part Three: Rehabilitation](/resurrecting-3/) - In which I begin refactoring the code

 {% include image.html file="cover.jpg" alt="Beavers stabilizing shaky house" max_width="800px" img_link=true %}